Attention Mechanism based Cognition-level Scene Understanding

 This work is an extension of our previous work~\cite{tang2021interpretable}.
-The major changes include: i) a newly proposed multimodal fusion layer for visual-textual information fusion, ii) a parallel structure based commonsense encoder, which enable the model capture more information without long dependency, along with a memory cell to accumulate commonsense storage, iii) case study to discuss the superior ability of the propose model, iv) ablation study to validate the proposed multimodal fusion layer and commonsense encoder layer.
+The~significant changes include the following: (i) a newly proposed multimodal fusion layer for visual--textual information fusion, (ii) a parallel-structure-based commonsense encoder, which enables the model to capture more information without long dependency, along with a memory cell for commonsense storage, (iii) a case study to discuss the superior ability of the proposed model, and,~finally, (iv) an ablation study to validate the proposed multimodal fusion layer and commonsense encoder~layer.

-The rest of this paper is organized as follows.
-In section \ref{chap:relatedwork} we review related work on QA (and specifically on VCR).
-Section \ref{chap:npf} briefly covers notation.
-In section \ref{chap:framework} we detail how the proposed model works to handle VCR task.
-In section \ref{chap:er} we apply our model to the VCR dataset and conduct experiments.
-In section \ref{cs} we show the case study to compare the prediction results from newly proposed model and the base model.
-In section \ref{qe} we display the quantitative results predicted by PAVCR.
-Finally, in section \ref{chap:conclusion} we conclude our paper.
+The remainder of this paper is structured as follows.
+Related work on question answering (QA), especially VCR, is reviewed in Section~\ref{chap:relatedwork}.
+Section~\ref{chap:npf} succinctly covers notation.
+We present our proposed model in Section~\ref{chap:framework} and detail how it works to handle VCR tasks.
+The data, metrics, and~experiments are described in Section~\ref{chap:er}, and~Section~\ref{cs} compares our proposed model to the base model.
+Finally, quantitative results from PAVCR are presented in Section~\ref{qe}, and~we conclude with Section~\ref{chap:conclusion}.

-\section{Related Work}
+\section{Related~Work}